 - 1. The following principles apply to the publication of results: - Award Pass Lists are provisional until ratified by the Chair of the University Education Committee on behalf of Senate.
 All students awarded a degree or progressed by the Progression and Award Board (PAB) are included on the Pass/Progress List regardless of any previous disclosure agreement with the University.
-The original pass list and exit award list and one copy must be taken to the Student Systems and Records Office (SSRO) as soon possible following the PAB prior to publication of results.
+The pass list and exit award list must be sent to the Student Administration Office (SAO) as soon possible following the PAB prior to publication of results.
 Published pass lists should include the candidate number and classification achieved.
-The candidate name should not normally be included in the published pass list to ensure anonymity. - Module and stage results are made available to students via Sussex Direct in a timely manner after the PAB and can be found on 'View My Study Pages/Module Results'. - Markers must not inform students of their result, or class of degree awarded, before the official Pass/Progress List is published, except where Schools prewarn students who have not progressed or been given an award immediately prior to the publication. - The formal diploma supplement/transcript for finalists will be issued as soon as possible. - The official minutes of the PAB meeting should be finalised as soon as possible and passed to the Student Systems and Records Office.
+The candidate name should not normally be included in the published pass list to ensure anonymity. - Module and stage results are made available to students via Sussex Direct in a timely manner after the PAB and can be found on 'View My Study Pages/Module Results'. - Markers must not inform students of their result, or class of degree awarded, before the official Pass/Progress List is published, except where Schools prewarn students who have not progressed or been given an award immediately prior to the publication. - The formal diploma supplement/transcript for finalists will be issued as soon as possible. - The official minutes of the PAB meeting should be finalised as soon as possible and passed to the Student Administration Office.
 Candidate names should not be included in the minutes.
 This process should be completed no later than fourteen days after the meeting of the board.